 Nothing saves battery life like disconnecting your phone from the networks it relies on—Facebook can’t ping the web for updates every five minutes if it doesn’t have a cellular connection, for example.
 If you really need that extra juice, put your phone in airplane mode and watch that battery level stay steady.

 The obvious downside to this is that you won’t be able to use anything that connects to the web, make any calls, or send any texts.
 But if you really need to preserve your battery life, it’s an option—and it means your phone will be much less of a distraction at the same time.
-Swipe down with two fingers from the top of the screen on Android, or swipe down from the top right of the screen on iOS, to find the toggle switch.
+Swipe down with two fingers from the top of the screen on Android, or swipe down from the top right of the screen on iOS, to find this option (it’s an airplane icon).

 [Related: Make your laptop battery last all day]

 It’s well worth using the airplane mode option when you’re in areas with a patchy signal as well.
 That’s because phones tend to amp up their efforts to get connected when they’re struggling to find a signal, which will drain the battery faster.
 If you’ve ever found yourself regularly moving in and out of dead zones, you’re probably quite familiar with this.